The Rest Of The Baldwin Family Has Weighed In On Hilaria Baldwin Drama

 “It’s so pathetic that anyone would want to play detective and dig that deep into someone’s life that they don’t know anything about,” Ireland said on her Instagram story.
 “Hilaria is a wonderful mother who takes great care of her kids, and she takes great care of my dad.
 That’s really all that matters to me.”

 A day later, Ireland backtracked on the emotional statement by sharing an apology on social media, writing that she understood that the discussion of cultural appropriation was an important one to have — even if it implicated her family members.
-(But her defence of her stepmother still stands.)
+(But her defense of her step-mother still stands.)

 "I really appreciate the instagram friends in my DMs who have been very open and honestly having discussions about cultural appropriation, the right terms to address their communities, and sharing the way that I can do better," read her statement.
 "I'm going to fuck up.
 I'm a flawed human being who is still deep in this learning journey."